 MIGA's Board of Directors consists of 25 members, who represent all 182 member countries.
 In accordance with the Convention establishing MIGA, all members of the Board are elected every two years by their member governments.
 Directors are neither officers, nor staff of MIGA.
 The President is the only member of the Board from management, and he serves as a non-voting member and as Chairman of the Board, except as a deciding vote in the case of an equal division.
-The Board has established five standing committees which are each chaired by a Director: (i) Committee on Development Effectiveness or CODE, (ii) Audit Committee or AC, (iii) Budget Committee or BC, (iv) Human Resources Committee or HRC, and (v) Committee on Governance and Administrative Matters or COGAM.
-The Directors maintain an Ethics Committee to consider matters relating to the interpretation or application of the Code of Conduct for Board Officials.
+The Board has established five standing committees which are each chaired by a Director: (i) Committee on Development Effectiveness or CODE, (ii) Audit Committee or AC, (iii) Budget Committee or BC, (iv) Human Resources Committee or HRC, and (v) Committee to consider matters relating to the interpretation or application of the Code of Conduct for Board Officials.